Just call us Bond. Amortized bond.

 Adjusted Closing Price

-The closing price then gets adjusted to reflect said actions - and we need to favor adjusted historical returns" because without the adjustment, history gets cloudy - a famous example is the one time enormous dividend made by MSFT when Bill Gates retired from the CEO role - if you ignored that huge dividend and just looked at the closing price of MSFT, its returns would have looked less spectacular than they really were.
+The closing price, if it's affected by this stuff, gets adjusted to reflect said actions.
+A famous example is the one-time enormous dividend made by MSFT (Microsoft) when Bill Gates retired from the CEO role.
+That little action required some adjusting.
+Without it, the closing price of MSFT would have looked less spectacular than it really was.